 In the last three years, more than 2.3 million people became naturalized citizens of the United States.
 However, during the same period of time, more than 220,000 permanent residents had their application denied.
 But why, and what steps can you take to ensure it doesn’t happen to you?

-While there are a number of reason people have their Form N-400, Application for Naturalization denied, the top five reasons are:
+While there are a number of reasons people have their Form N-400, Application for Naturalization denied, the top five reasons are:

 - They failed either the English or Civics tests.